 A neuro-psychologist advised me that about 40% of victims survive the severity of my RTC.
 The strangest aspect of my outcome, however, is the outrageous level of recovery I’ve made.
-I was advised that out of the 'survivor group', it's unlikely that 10% (it may be as low as 1%) make anything like the level of positive recovery I have.
+I was advised that out of the survivor group, fewer than 1% make anything like the level of positive recovery I have.
 In a nutshell, this makes me feel very... lucky.
-If there's one seemingly common component of trauma survivors that I have observed, it is that people want to hear of others who have similarly undergone trauma.
+If there's one seemingly common behavour of trauma survivors that I have observed, it is that people want to hear of others who have similarly undergone trauma.
 Trauma survivors often compare themselves to others (I do it myself) and think along the lines of "it could have been worse, I could have suffered with X or Y or Z".
-I believe the psychology isn't related to 'triumphalism' - it's that we all have fears of what could be the worst outcome, and are grateful that we have not had to face them.
-These comparisons aren't always logical - the thought of having massively reduced mental capacity would always have been a fear of mine, but then it happened to me, and I now feel there could have been worse outcomes.
+I believe the psychology isn't related to triumphalism - it's that we all have fears of what could be the worst outcome, and are grateful that we have not had to face them.
+The comparisons aren't always logical as the thought of having massively reduced mental capacity would always have been a fear of mine, but then it happened to me, and I now feel there could have been worse outcomes.

 It was expected I would die, the doctors asked my 85 year old mother if she’d be willing to donate my organs (she was).
 Two weeks after I came out of my four week comatose state I asked my life partner (Ruth) if she had come from Los Angeles and I had come from the moon.
 It was a week after my comatose period ended before I could speak as I had locked-in syndrome symptoms, I still couldn't breathe without assistance.

 Ruth has always lived by a maxim she calls PMA - Positive Mental Attitude, it's a fantastic approach to life and goes way beyond trauma.
 PMA applies to almost anything: moaning about the rain, or being stuck in a traffic jam, is getting a little wet so bad, or being delayed by thirty minutes such a tragedy!